mon/0x40-web/README.md

 * Anything given as `packs` or `respacks` will be appended to the respacks specified in the `defaults` object, as opposed to overwriting them.

 ## Building
 Install [Node.js](https://nodejs.org/en/).
-I used v10.
+I used v10 but it appears to work with v14.
-Newer node versions (v14) seem to have some issues with gulp, open a PR if you can get it building.
+Newer node versions (v15+) seem to have some issues with gulp, open a PR if you can get it building.
 Install the required packages for the build:
 ```bash
 npm install gulp -g